stomita/lightning-web-worker/README.md

 </aura:component>
 ```

-The `YourWebWorkerProxy` is the static resource which has following file structure:
+The `YourWebWorkerProxy` is a static resource which has following file structure:

 ```
+- staticresources
-+ YourWebWorkerProxy
+  └── YourWebWorkerProxy
-   +-- index.html
+      ├── index.html
-   +-- server.js
+      ├── server.js
-   +-- worker.js
+      └── worker.js
 ```

 First you have to prepare a proxy html file with a very simple content to invoke Workers in lightning container.